Sandinista National Liberation Front: State of Emergency (1982–1988)

 In March 1982 the Sandinistas declared an official State of Emergency.
 They argued that this was a response to attacks by counter-revolutionary forces.
 The State of Emergency lasted six years, until January 1988, when it was lifted.

-Under the new "Law for the Maintenance of Order and Public Security" the "Tribunales Populares Anti-Somozistas" allowed for the indefinite holding of suspected counter-revolutionaries without trial.
+Under the new "Law for the Maintenance of Order and Public Security" the "Tribunales Populares Anti-Somocistas" allowed for the indefinite holding of suspected counter-revolutionaries without trial.
 The State of Emergency, however, most notably affected rights and guarantees contained in the "Statute on Rights and Guarantees of Nicaraguans".
 Many civil liberties were curtailed or canceled such as the freedom to organize demonstrations, the inviolability of the home, freedom of the press, freedom of speech, and the freedom to strike.

 All independent news program broadcasts were suspended.
 In total, twenty-four programs were cancelled.
 In addition, Sandinista censor Nelba Cecilia Blandón issued a decree ordering all radio stations to take broadcasts from government radio station La Voz de La Defensa de La Patria every six hours.

 The rights affected also included certain procedural guarantees in the case of detention including habeas corpus.
 The State of Emergency was not lifted during the 1984 elections.
 There were many instances where rallies of opposition parties were physically broken up by Sandinista Youth or pro-Sandinista mobs.
 Opponents to the State of Emergency argued its intent was to crush resistance to the FSLN.
 James Wheelock justified the actions of the Directorate by saying "...
 We are annulling the license of the false prophets and the oligarchs to attack the revolution."

 Some emergency measures were taken before 1982.
 In December 1979 special courts called "Tribunales Especiales" were established to speed up the processing of 7,000-8,000 National Guard prisoners.
 These courts operated through relaxed rules of evidence and due process and were often staffed by law students and inexperienced lawyers.
 However, the decisions of the "Tribunales Especiales" were subject to appeal in regular courts.
 Many of the National Guard prisoners were released immediately due to lack of evidence.
 Others were pardoned or released by decree.
 By 1986 only 2,157 remained in custody and only 39 were still being held in 1989 when they were released under the Esquipulas II agreement.

-On October 5, 1985 the Sandinistas broadened the 1982 State of Emergency and suspended many more civil rights.
+On October 5, 1985, the Sandinistas broadened the 1982 State of Emergency and suspended many more civil rights.
 A new regulation also forced any organization outside of the government to first submit any statement it wanted to make public to the censorship bureau for prior approval.

 The FSLN lost power in the presidential election of 1990 when Daniel Ortega was defeated in an election for the Presidency of Nicaragua by Violeta Chamorro.